Latteralus/MCHRT/DevDocuments/Project.md

 *   **BE (Backend):** The server-side of an application, responsible for logic, database interactions, and serving data to the frontend.
 *   **JSDoc:** A markup language used to annotate JavaScript source code files.
 Tools can process these annotations to produce documentation in formats like HTML.
 *   **E2E (End-to-End) Tests:** A testing methodology used to test application flow from start to end.
 The purpose is to simulate real user scenarios.
+*   **Per-Page Layouts (Next.js):** A pattern where individual page components can define their own layout structure, allowing flexibility beyond a single global layout defined in `_app.tsx`.